isomerpages/govtech-stp/_start-here/transiting-through-singapore.md

 #### Pre-Departure COVID-19 Test

-A pre-departure COVID-19 test is not required for transit travellers with a 21-day travel history to only [Category(I) countries/regions](/shn-and-swab-summary#table).
+A pre-departure COVID-19 test is not required for transit travellers with a 21-day travel history to only <a href="/shn-and-swab-summary#table" target="_blank">Category(I) countries/regions</a>.

 All other travellers transiting in Singapore are required to take a COVID-19 Polymerase Chain Reaction test("PCR test") <b>within 48 hours before departure for Singapore.</b> Only travellers with a valid negative COVID-19 PCR test report will be allowed to board their flight or ferry to transit in Singapore.